julian-molina/Documentation/_includes/network/data-mine-products.md

 To add a {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.
 This action adds the node but does not establish a reference with any data mine.

 The smarter use of the node involves using the *Add All Data Mine Products* option on the parent node menu.
-This action creates a data mine data products node for each data mine in the workspace, establishing a reference with the corresponding data mines.
+This action creates a data mine products node for each data mine in the workspace, establishing a reference with the corresponding data mines.
 This is the first step in the direction of quickly setting up multiple data products when needed.

 {% include note.html content="See the data product node definition and the *Adding a Data Product Node* section for all the details." %}